jina-ai/docs/chapters/tutorials/index.rst

     pip install torch==1.7.1

-Once you have Jina installed, let's take a broad overview of what we should do:
+Once you have Jina and the dependencies installed, let's take a broad overview of what we should do:

 .. image:: res/flow.png
    :width: 600